 Be careful as to not use animations as the only form of instruction as that can serve to confuse and not delight the user.

-Microinteractions may seem like a waste of time to some but they can make the difference between a good product and a great product.
+Microinteractions may seem like a waste of time to some but they can make the difference between a good product design and a great product design.
 Users love feeling acknowledged while using a product and these microinteractions can go a long way in making them feel that way.
-An additional plus is that they always contribute to your brand image and messaging, so you can never have a downside to adding a microinteraction to your product!
+An additional plus is that they always contribute to your brand image and messaging, so you can never have a downside to adding microinteractions to your UX!